acorn-globus/handbook/src/guide/writing-and-posting-blogs.md

 # Writing and posting blogs

 As a member of **AG**, you will have the opportunity to showcase your writing skills.
-Share your knowledge and ideas over beautifully crafted blogs that reach millions.
+You can share your knowledge and ideas over beautifully crafted blogs that reach millions.
 Our blog topics include:

 1. Feature updates and walkthrough
 1. Product reviews